luucamay/pachaconf/README.md

 ## Questions to Lupo/Mariano
 - Is the luhn algorithm well explained?
 I think the image (spacially the arroy) confuses the developer.
+- Should I have used labels instead of paragraphs after inputs?
+- Should I use onblur by default vs addEventListener with the event blur?

 ## Topics to check
 - Is it responsive?